 About the programme

-This programme is a postgraduate diploma in evidence-based psychotherapies for children and young people, validated by the University of Manchester.
-The programme is part of the national Children and Young People - Improving Access to Psychological Therapies (CYP IAPT) project, has gained validation by the British Association of Behavioural and Cognitive Psychotherapy (BABCP).
-The course is accredited with the Association of Family Therapy (AFT).
-It is a full-time multi-disciplinary programme (two days per week teaching/ supervision, with the rest of the week spent in clinical practice), in three 10 week terms, commencing in January each year.
-The aim of the programme is to provide health and social care professionals working in CYP IAPT services with the opportunity to develop general core clinical skills and theoretical knowledge, with specialism in systemic family practice for mood (depression) and self-harm, behavioural (conduct) issues and eating disorders.
+The Systemic Family Practice (SFP) programme is a postgraduate diploma in evidence-based psychotherapies for children and young people, validated by the University of Manchester.
+The programme is part of the national Children and Young People (CYP) Psychological Trainings project.
+The course is accredited with the Association of Family Therapy and Systemic Practice (AFT).
+It is a full-time multi-disciplinary programme with two days per week in teaching / supervision with the training centre, and the rest of the week spent working clinically with families in their service.
+The course has three 10 week terms, commencing in January each year.
+The aim of the programme is to provide health and social care professionals working in CYP Psychological Training services with the opportunity to develop general core clinical skills and theoretical knowledge, with specialism in systemic family practice for mood (depression) and self-harm, behavioural (conduct) issues and eating disorders.
 There are 2 branches and trainees choose to specialise in either eating disorders, or combined mood, self-harm and behaviour issues.

 The programme is grounded in evidence-based practice and is informed by the latest advances in clinical and experimental research.
 The attainment of clinical competence is measured by validated assessment tools.